Malcolm Muir (judge): Federal judicial service

 On September 28, 1970, Muir was nominated by President Richard Nixon to a new seat on the United States District Court for the Middle District of Pennsylvania created by 84 Stat.
 294. He was confirmed by the United States Senate on October 8, 1970, and received his commission six days later.
 He assumed senior status on August 31, 1984, serving in that status until his death.

-Dwyer case
+Notable cases

-Muir presided over the trial of R. Budd Dwyer, the then-Treasurer of Pennsylvania who was convicted in December 1986 of 11 counts of conspiracy, mail fraud, perjury and interstate transportation in aid of racketeering; Dwyer was scheduled to be sentenced by Muir on those charges on January 23, 1987.
+Muir presided over the trials of the conspirators in the CTA scandal, including R. Budd Dwyer, the then-Treasurer of Pennsylvania who was convicted in December 1986 of 11 counts of conspiracy, mail fraud, perjury and interstate transportation in aid of racketeering; Dwyer was scheduled to be sentenced by Muir on those charges on January 23, 1987.
 Dwyer scheduled a press conference for the day before, January 22, where after stating his innocence, he killed himself in front of the gathered members of the media and his staff.
 He faced a possible sentence of up to 55 years' imprisonment and a $300,000 fine.
+Muir also presided over the cases of Robert B. Asher, William Trickett Smith, and CTA owner John Torquato Jr. in connection with the CTA case.

+Muir also presided over the racketeering trial of Al Benedict, the former Pennsylvania Auditor General and Democratic nominee for state treasurer in 1984, coincidentally Dwyer's opponent in that election.
+Benedict was convicted and was sentenced by Muir to six years in prison, of which Benedict served two.